 How We Tested the Product

-And naturally, we’ve compared Empower with competing products, such as the robo-advisors and budgeting apps listed in this review.
+Naturally, we’ve compared Empower with competing products, such as the robo advisors and budgeting apps listed in this review.
 After all, any product or service can only reliably be evaluated against its competition.

 We determined that, when compared to traditional, human-guided investment management services, Empower comes up strong.
-But we feel that for the majority of consumers and investors, the better choice will be to use a combination of lower-cost robo-advisors and one of the dedicated budgeting apps.
+However, we feel that for the majority of consumers and investors, the better choice will be to use a combination of lower-cost robo advisors and one of the dedicated budgeting apps.

 Considering all that Empower has to offer, this is an investment platform that is well worth checking out.